Essence: Buddhism

-However, the Madhyamaka also rejects the tenets of Idealism, Materialism or Nihilism; instead, the ideas of truth or existence, along with any assertions that depend upon them, are limited to their function within the contexts and conventions that assert them, possibly somewhat akin to Relativism or Pragmatism.
+However, the Madhyamaka also rejects the tenets of idealism, materialism or nihilism; instead, the ideas of truth or existence, along with any assertions that depend upon them, are limited to their function within the contexts and conventions that assert them, possibly somewhat akin to relativism or pragmatism.
 For the Madhyamaka, replacement paradoxes such as Ship of Theseus are answered by stating that the Ship of Theseus remains so (within the conventions that assert it) until it ceases to function as the Ship of Theseus.

 In Nagarjuna's Mulamadhyamakakarika Chapter XV examines essence itself.

+Christianity

+Essence, nature, or substance in Christianity means what something is in itself and is distinguished from something's accidents (appearance).
+For example, according to transubstantiation, the eucharistic bread and wine appear to be bread and wine, but are in essence - Jesus' body and blood.
+Another example is Jesus' teaching "Stop judging by appearances, but judge justly."
+A third example is the Beatific Vision: the angels and saints in Heaven see God's essence.

 Hinduism

 In understanding any individual personality, a distinction is made between one's Swadharma (essence) and Swabhava (mental habits and conditionings of ego personality).
 Svabhava is the nature of a person, which is a result of his or her samskaras (impressions created in the mind due to one's interaction with the external world).
 These samskaras create habits and mental models and those become our nature.
 While there is another kind of svabhava that is a pure internal quality – smarana – we are here focusing only on the svabhava that was created due to samskaras (because to discover the pure, internal svabhava and smarana, one should become aware of one's samskaras and take control over them).
 Dharma is derived from the root dhr "to hold."
 It is that which holds an entity together.
 That is, Dharma is that which gives integrity to an entity and holds the core quality and identity (essence), form and function of that entity.
 Dharma is also defined as righteousness and duty.
 To do one's dharma is to be righteous, to do one's dharma is to do one's duty (express one's essence).